Getting Ready To Go To The Hospital

 Q: How can I access tours and classes during the COVID-19 pandemic?

-A: We recognize the importance of classes, tours and education to our patients, especially during this time.
-We are offering live classes via Zoom including Childbirth Express, Baby Care, Infant Safety and Breastfeeding Basics.
-Virtual tours of our birth center are also available.
+A: We recognize the importance of classes, tours, and education to our patients, especially during this time.
+We are offering live classes via Zoom including Childbirth Express, Baby Care, Infant Safety, and Breastfeeding Basics.
+Please note that for the safety of our patients we are not offering in-person tours at this time, but virtual tours of our birth centers are available.

 Q: Is it safe to deliver a baby the hospital during the COVID-19 pandemic?